Fxztam/roogeos/README.md

 Every data processing begins with validation that means the quality assurance of the data, here the efficiency of **Oracle Spatial** should also be proven with the possibility of automatic data correction.

-So there is the following workflow with simple Python scripting as batch processing implemented:
+So there is this workflow with simple Python scripting as batch processing implemented:

 1. GeoJSON File - Storage in the Feature Table (_Input_)
 1. Validation and Indexing (_Management / Analyzing_)